 And that´s the main reason behind Unusual Travellers, to inspire and offer information for free so people can travel more to the off the beaten path destinations around the world.

-Destinations that few other tourists visit for different reasons, reason can be the war like in Syria, or the awful media publicity some countries like, Algeria, Eritrea, Pakistan, Iran and North Korea gets in western media, or there´s simply no information online like for countries like Sao Tome & Principe and Comoros.
+Destinations that few other tourists visit for different reasons, reason can be the war like in Syria, or the awful media publicity some countries like, Algeria, Eritrea, Pakistan, Iran and North Korea gets in western media, or there´s just no information online like for countries like Sao Tome & Principe and Comoros.

 And guess what?
 Those countries without many tourists are often the friendliest and most welcoming countries around the world, and that´s one of the reasons that I started this blog, to tell a story that western media won´t tell you.